cyxigo/wi/README.md

 ## Notes

 This programming language was created by me, and only me – a single person.
 It's in beta, because I'm still designing it and **breaking syntax changes can happen**, though right now – very unlikely; the project is finally gaining some stability both in syntax and in FFI/API.
-The standard library is not something mind-blowing, but it's useful.
+The standard library is designed to be minimal, but useful.
 Other than the FFI/API, the code is not heavily commented.

 Some parts may still need polish, and I'm very open to suggestions – if you have one, [open an issue](https://github.com/cyxigo/wi/issues)!